lakejs/lake-docs/guide/index.md

 ## Code block

-This feature depends on [CodeMirror](https://codemirror.net/), so you need to add [CodeMirror for Lake](https://www.npmjs.org/package/lake-codemirror) to your HTML page.
+This feature depends on [CodeMirror](https://codemirror.net/), so adding [CodeMirror for Lake](https://www.npmjs.org/package/lake-codemirror) to your HTML page is needed.

 ::: code-group